thebioengineer/conference_planner/00-ConferenceCheckList.md

 ## Find Sponsors

 Since the goal of the conference is to maintain an approachable cost, this means finding sponsors.
 Part of finding sponsors is identifying a) what is for "sale" and b) for how much?.
-You can see what was done for 2019 and 2018 in the google drive.
+Make sure that it is understood

 One key item is to make it clear sponsors will only be getting what is explictly listed in the sponsor package document.
-Since we are so reliant on external funding, maintaining good relationships with our sponsors year over year is highly important.
+Since conferences can be so reliant on external funding, maintaining good relationships with our sponsors year over year is highly important.

 - [] Create sponsor package document
 - [] Create and document way to recieve money from sponsors